Your Dream Dress Appointment in 2021

 I love my collection, and showing it off and seeing your reactions is one of my favorite things… but I need to err on the side of caution and ask that you and your guests do not touch any dresses that are not already inside the dressing room.

-Instead, I will ask you during your style quiz to select around 5 dresses to try, which I will have ready and waiting for you at your appointment plus a few others based on your style quiz and pinboard.
-My entire collection is always online and up-to-date, and I will always be available to answer questions on sample sizes or fit.
+Instead, I will ask you during your style questionnaire to select around 5 dresses to try, which I will have ready and waiting for you at your appointment plus a few others based on your style quiz and pinboard.
+My entire collection is always online and up-to-date (most of the time), and I will always be available to answer questions on sample sizes or fit.

 You’ll still have access to our full collection on the day, too!
 Discovering and refining your preferences throughout the appointment is the magic of wedding dress shopping (and not to brag – but that’s also what I am really good at!).
 So you’ll be pleased to know that hasn’t changed!
 I expect that many of you will be surprised by what looks good on you, and change your mind on what you want to try.

 But this is where my skill and experience as a consultant comes in handy.
 Like any appointment before lockdown began, I will listen to your feedback and bring you new options to try on, options you may not have noticed even if you had been able to browse.
 Please make sure your guest also knows they will not be able to browse the collection and pick up/touch any merchandise like accessories etc.

 Will you have shoes for me to try with the outfits?

 I don’t carry shoes for you to try with gowns.
 So I would encourage you to bring a pair of your own heels for trying on with the dresses, regardless of the type of shoes you are going to be wearing at the wedding.
 Heels are simply instrumental in visualizing the all-important final fit of the dress.

 Will I need to wear anything special on the day?